-9. Daily Notices
+9 Daily Notices

-Daily notices for students are displayed on the TV screens in each of the Whanau Commons before school, interval and lunchtime.
+Daily notices for students are displayed on the TV screens in each of the Whānau Commons before school, interval and lunchtime.
 Students and parents may access the daily notices through the Notices tab of the Web Portal: http://webportal.bdsc.school.nz

-10. Donations
+10 Donations

-The College donation helps cover shortfalls in government funding to cover such items as class materials, computer technology, library books, sports and cultural equipment, or any such purpose as may be approved by the Board of Trustees.
+The College donation helps cover shortfalls in government funding to cover such items as class materials, computer technology, library books, sports and cultural equipment, or any such purpose as may be approved by the School Board.

-The College donation, set by the board of trustees, is \$275.00 per student.
+The College donation, set by the School Board, is \$275.00 per student.
 Families with three or more students are not asked to contribute for the third and additional student(s).